dfelinto/blender-manual/manual/modeling/modifiers/generate/geometry_nodes.rst

 .. figure:: /images/modeling_modifiers_geometry_nodes.png

-   A new geometry nodes modifier with a new node group.
+   A new Geometry Nodes modifier with a new node group.

 Options